 Paternoster, a third-generation producer, introduced us to some of the bees that populate the half dozen colonies in his garden.
 Not only do they create fabulous honey, but these bees are critical to the region’s biodiversity.

-As we chatted while munching on bread slathered with forest honeydew honey, Paternoster confided in us that he’s not actually a honey producer.
-Instead, he’s a translator of insect language.
-He’s also a man who likes to spread joy with the wide variety of honey produced at the boutique operation.
+As we chatted while munching on bread slathered with forest honeydew honey, Paternoster confided in us that he wasn’t actually a honey producer but rather a translator of insect language.
+He was a man who also a man who liked to spread joy with the wide variety of honey produced at the boutique operation.
+Sadly, Andrea Paternoster passed away in 2020, one year after we met him.

 As much as fun as it was to don beekeeper suits and get up-close-and-personal with Mieli Thun’s tiniest workers, we took this food experience to the next level by joining Paternoster in a tasting of three kinds of honey – Millefiori, Toglio and Heather.